DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

 - The code is upgraded to the C++17 standard.
 This required the typedef <tt>data</tt> to be renamed to <tt>grid_data</tt> to avoid collision with <tt>std::data</tt>.
 - The new dependency is the Intel <tt>tbb</tt> library for parallelization, which is supported by GCC.
-- Linking to [complex_bessel](https://github.com/joeydumont/complex_bessel) library is rendered obsolete since this code includes routines for computing Bessel functions written from scratch in C++, following the same theoretical basis explained by Donald E. Amos in his two papers.
-The new code, contained in <tt>cbessel.cpp</tt>, is slightly faster than the Fortran code and includes optimizations for Bessel functions of order 0 and 1.
-It has been extensively tested against the Fortran code.
+- Linking to [complex_bessel](https://github.com/joeydumont/complex_bessel) library is rendered obsolete since this code includes routines for computing Bessel functions written from scratch in C++, following the same theoretical ideas as presented in two papers by Donald E. Amos (1983).
+The new code, contained in <tt>cbessel.cpp</tt>, is slightly faster than the Fortran code and has been extensively tested against the latter.
-- Significant performance improvements are made to the process of assembling the solution matrix (with the respective derivatives).
-Lots of unnecessary computation was removed and the performance bottleneck was reduced to Hankel function computation, which is itself parallelized and reduced to computing HankelH1 of order 0 and 1.
+- Significant performance improvements are made to the process of assembling the solution matrix and the respective derivatives by using parallelization and by removing duplicate computation.
 - The main contribution is an implementation of randomized SVD following the algorithm presented in [this paper](https://arxiv.org/abs/0909.4061).
-The corresponding routine called <tt>rsv</tt> approximates the smallest singular value of the solution matrix by using this technique.
-Although the approximation is not good enough to replace <tt>arpack</tt>, it is fast and provides rough positions and bracketing for local extrema, which is particularly useful for finding near-resonance points.
+The corresponding routine called <tt>randomized_svd::sv</tt> approximates the smallest singular value of the solution matrix by using this technique.
+Although the approximation is not good enough to replace <tt>arpack</tt>, it is useful for detecting local extrema.

 ## Configuration and Dependencies
 The library can be configured by running